genoma/vim-less/README.md

 # Contributing

-If you find yourself having some free time on your hands and want to contribute, i strongly encourage you to do so.
+If you find yourself having some free time on your hands and want to contribute, I strongly encourage you to do so.

 <br>

 # License

 This package is distributed under the **Vim license**.
-See `LICENSE` for more details.
+See `LICENSE.md` for more details.